BergstromDomain/MainApp/docs/section_3_event_tracker_person/3_0_event_tracker_person_toc.md

-# Developing the BergstromDomain Rails Application #
+# How I developed my main Ruby on Rails application #

 ## Event Tracker - Person ##
-> In this section I'll create some basic static pages.
-They will be updated with proper navbars and added content later on.
-This section is just to get up and running.
+> In this section I created the first model, the person, for which I developed some basic CRUD functionality.
+This model will evolve over time but one thing I've learned from previous attemps is __KISS - Keep it Simple, Stupid__.

 ### Event Tracker - Person - Table of Contents ###